Gao-Chuan/eveHelper/README.md

 Extract the 'moon material', 'low reaction material', 'high reaction material', 'mineral', 'planet material', 'Fuel blocks' comsumed by given ship's name.

 Set up your current stock, and output what else materials you need to buy.
+Use the api ship.get("what you want to see")

 Example(the code is included in helper.py):